presquepartout/SayerPythonProject/LessonOne.md

 `print "15*3"`

-What is the difference between the two?
+What is the difference between the two `print` statements?

 ### Your first python program:

 Exit the python interpreter by pressing Ctrl-d.
+(That means simultaneously press the Control key and the `d` key.)

 Create a file with vim.
 Type: `vim hello.py`